Departmental Intent:

 between short- and long-term timescales.

-The History curriculum overview for 2023-2024 is here:
+The History curriculum overview can be found here:

 The KS4 course specification for History can be found here: https://qualifications.pearson.com/en/qualifications/edexcel-gcses/history-2016.html.
 Our paper options are Medicine in Britain (Paper 1), Early Elizabethan England (Paper 2), Superpower Relations and the Cold War (Paper 2) and Weimar & Nazi Germany (Paper 3).